 This recipe uses the exact same base as the simple brown sugar chicken brine but in a larger scale and adds a few flavorful elements.
 Adjust for larger turkeys as needed.

-Combine 8 liters of water with 2cups brown sugar, 2 cups kosher salt, 2 tablespoons minced garlic (6 cloves), 2 tablespoons peppercorns, the outer peels from three oranges (use a peeler to avoid the pith and to get mostly zest).
+Combine 8 liters of water with 2 cups brown sugar, 2 cups kosher salt, 2 tablespoons minced garlic (6 cloves), 2 tablespoons peppercorns, the outer peels from three oranges (use a peeler to avoid the pith and to get mostly zest).
 At this point you can add in your favourite herbs and spices to add more depth to the brine including 3-4 bay leaves and 4 sprigs of rosemary.

-Combine all ingredients in a large pot and whisk until the salt and sugar are fully dissolved.
+Combine all of the ingredients in a large pot and whisk them until the salt and sugar are fully dissolved.
 Place turkey in the wet brine in a large stock pot, bucket, or other vessel for 18-24 hours in the refrigerator.
 It is not safe to keep raw turkey at room temperature.
 Rinse well.
 Pat Dry with paper towels.